Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/7-system-design-example-ssit-device.rst

        petalinux-config -c rootfs

-15. Navigate to User Packages and disable aie-notebooks, openamp-demo-notebooks, packagegroup-petalinux-jupyter, pm-notebooks, python3-ipywidgets support by pressing <Y> key as shown in the following figure.
+15. Navigate to User Packages and disable aie-notebooks, openamp-demo-notebooks, packagegroup-petalinux-jupyter, pm-notebooks, and python3-ipywidgets support by pressing <Y> key as shown in the following figure.

     .. image:: media/rootfs_config_aie.JPG